-The completed Proxy, together with the power of attorney or other authority, if any, under which the Proxy was signed or a notarially certified copy of the power of attorney or other authority, must be received by Computershare Investor Services Inc., Attention: Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, by 9:00 a.m.
-(Pacific time) on May 25, 2020 or not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment(s) or postponement(s) thereof.
-The chairman of the Meeting has the discretion to accept proxies received after that time.
+The completed Proxy, together with the power of attorney or other authority, if any, under which the Proxy was signed or a notarially certified copy of the power of attorney or other authority, must be received by Computershare Investor Services Inc. ("Computershare"), Attention: Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, by 2:00 pm (Pacific time) on May 19, 2023 or not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment(s) or postponement(s) thereof.
+The Chairman of the Meeting has the discretion to accept proxies received after that time.
 Telephone voting can be completed at 1-866-732-VOTE (1-866-732-8683) and Internet voting can be completed at investorvote.com.